xStylistic/CSC207-Group-Project/README.md

 ### User Case 3: Check if the user's answer is right or wrong and give an output on the application
 Interactions 3:
 * After user clicks "Next", a dialogue appears below the button, indicating whether the user is right, or wrong and the correct answer

+## Story 2:
+Ben has a chemistry exam tomorrow but hasn’t started studying for it.
+Ben is not motivated to study and wants to spend time playing games.
+Thankfully for Ben, this flashcard game will keep Ben motivated and entertained to study for his chemistry exam.
+The fun facts about these animals will keep Ben entertained while studying for his chemistry exam.

+So as a student user, I want to be able to keep track of the animals and learn about the animals that I've gathered over the period I've been studying for my exam so that it would keep me entertained and encourage me to keep studying.

+### Use Case 1: Gain an animal when correctly answers the question
+Interactions 1:
+* User answers the question based on the question type (Textfield or Button)
+* Use the interactor to check if the question is correct.
+* The program randomly creates an instance of the abstract Animal class and adds the animal to the farm.
+### Use Case 2: Allow users to view the fun fact about the animal they just obtained
+Interaction 2:
+* User clicks the 'View Fact' Button on the right side of the GUI
+* JLabel appears which shows the fact-specific to the animal through the use of API
+### Use Case 3: Removes an animal when incorrectly answers the question
+Interactions 3:
+* User answers the question based on the question type (Textfield or Button)
+* Use the interactor to check if the question is incorrect.
+* The program randomly chooses an instance of the abstract Animal class in the farm and removes it.

 ## Story 3:
 John is not in the mood for serious studying as he is tired and his biology exam is 2 weeks away so he wants to